Gaurav-coder-tech/delta-demo/README.md

 # delta-demo
-This is a demo for using git and github class
+This is a demo for using git and github class for beginners.